Kittyshalini/file-organizer/README.md

 ---

+## NOTE
+- Clone this code main.js in the same folder as the other files

 ## Features ✨
 - Automatically detects file extensions.
 - Creates folders for each file type (e.g., `.jpg`, `.pdf`, `.txt`).